julianmak/pyCDFTOOLS/README.md

 - [ ] testing of DASK chunking and parallel computation
 - [ ] examples with DASK functionality
 - [ ] upload of sample notebooks
-- [ ] upload of brainfart notebooks detailing what things to do (and not t do) for a FAQ later
+- [ ] upload of brainfart notebooks detailing what things to do (and not to do) for a FAQ later
 - [ ] data pre-processing for use with xnemogcm
 - [ ] upload of sample data (notably outputs from CDFTOOLS) and developing testing workflow
 - [ ] update references to NEMO-related readthedocs
 - [ ] set up some containers of sorts?
 - [ ] testing probably in UNAGI, Andrew Styles' Weddell gyre model, ORCA2 and 1, maybe GYRE_PISCES
-- [x] claim the repository name
+- [x] claim the repository name 8-)

 ## Status